 Ch.
-9 Framers Unbound: Picturing Things in Light in August
+9 Framing Joe Christmas in Light in August

 The introductory chapter -- taking both its title and its cue from the Chapel Scene in Shakespeare's Hamlet -- will set the stage for this "séance of reading" by exploring the uncanny way in which something that is a problem for the protagonist -- the "double-business" of incompatible aims by which he is bound (in the sense of "trapped") -- is, at the same time, the double business to which the author is bound (in the sense of "directed") as he fashions a literary work in which his protagonist's failure is perfectly compatible with his own achievement.
 Chapters on individual works are arranged in the form of a chiasm [abcdedcba] so that each of them is mirrored by its double, with the exception of "The Love Song of J. Alfred Prufrock" -- the single poem that I discuss (calling particular attention, however, to its the chiastic structure that Eliot constructs out of Prufrock's aimless wandering) -- which occupies the solitary central position.